sfingks/Java-Lab-009/README.md

 ## PART 2 - Implement method parseShadow

 * Analyze the method signature **parseShadow** and note what it's return type is below:
-    * Return Type?
+    * Return Type? //User[], so an array
-* A Unix/Linux Shadow file contains username and password hashes for each user seperated by a delimiter **:**
+* A Unix/Linux Shadow file contains username and password hashes for each user separated by a delimiter **:**
 * In this section, follow the steps below to parse each username and password hash out of the provided Shadow file and store it in a user array.
 * Complete the body of the **parseShadow** method utilizing:
     * the pre-complete method **getLineCount** to create a user array called Users